PeterCxy/gotgbot/README.md

 Some modules may need specific configuration in the config file to work.
 See the module sources for details.

+A module can be disabled by setting it to `false` in config.

+Testing
+---
+Put config file to `test/test.json` and then run `make test`

 License
 ---
 See the file `LICENSE`